 Our work is grounded in and guided by equity-centered design frameworks, mindsets, and practices, including Liberatory Design.

 This approach can be applied to a wide spectrum of design challenges.
-Studio Magic Hour specializes in projects that intersect with the food system, and offers four primary services: design strategy roadmapping, workshop facilitation, design coaching, and customized design engagements.
+Studio Magic Hour specializes in projects that intersect with the food system, and offers four primary services: co-design, design advising, custom design services, and strategic design partnership for funders.

-Equity-driven design is a creative + emergent process used for collaborative problem-solving.
+Equity-driven design is a creative and emergent process used for collaborative problem-solving.

 Relationships